The Pilates room at Miracle Massage Pilates and Fitness (above)

 With a clinical understanding of the treatment techniques learnt from Stuart came an ease of relating them to my Pilates practice.
 This is important so that my staff can provide educated treatment options that are not only effective for relevant conditions of the hip and shoulders but also in making referrals for STT based on facts, not just an in-house up-sell to try and generate more income.

-Why choose Stuart Hinds?
+SH: Why choose Stuart Hinds?

-Our industry is littered with people who make great claims about how to boost your client numbers or get you to six-figure incomes.
+A: Our industry is littered with people who make great claims about how to boost your client numbers or get you to six-figure incomes.
 If you start asking some questions of these so-called 'experts', what you find is that they are operating from a business template that has been adapted for multiple industries.
 They may have achieved six-figures once in their career but most have not been able to continually treat high volumes of clients successfully, year-in and year-out.
 They are ripping people off!

 "Stuart has completed over 62,000 massages throughout his career.
 He continually treats clients and evolves his practice.
 Successful long-term clinics also need to be run as a business.
 You cannot survive on a high number of client treatments.
 Stuart also has his successful business acumen as represented by his own business.
 If you want to learn how to be successful in our industry you need to be paying someone like Stuart to help you develop your skills as a Soft Tissue/Myotherapist and business owner."